drewtodd/ocsr-newsletter/content/issues/2022-04/commander.md

  We are in a period of renewal - we are returning to our Lodge and, in so doing, we are positioned to renew our activities to support our Brethren and support our charity - **The RiteCare Childhood Language Center of Orange County**.

-I'm not going to use this space to ask you all for money to support RiteCare (although by all means free to donate - [oclanguagecenter.org/donate](https://oclanguagecenter.org/donate)).
+By all means donate to this worthy cause - [oclanguagecenter.org/donate](https://oclanguagecenter.org/donate)).

 <!-- What I am going to ask for is volunteers for the upcoming fashion show fundraiser.